On this page:

 Preview and Apply

 In this final step, the system pulls the data from the feed and puts it into the structure you defined.
-You'll be able to see all the campaigns that will be created and the ad groups and product groups inside them.
+You'll be able to see all the campaigns that will be created and the ad groups/asset groups and product groups/listing groups inside them.
 If everything looks good, you can click on the "Apply" button to upload the changes to Google Ads.

 You can also choose to apply the logic and structure once or to apply it and keep it automatically refreshed.
 If so, you can set the automation frequency before confirming.